Sydney travel tips provide you with some information about roads and parking, when to buy your petrol, how to apply for a driving licence.

 Even if you have a lot of experience driving overseas, book some driving lessons with an authorised instructor.
 They will bring you up to speed with all the requirements of the driving tests and show you how to avoid some of the common mistakes people make when attempting the test.

-It can be difficult to find a street parking spot in the City and also expensive.
-Look for signs that indicate how much time, the hours between which you are allowed to park and if this applies to certain days.
+It can be difficult to find a street parking spot in the City and it can also be expensive.
+Look for signs that indicate how much time, the hours between which you are allowed to park and if this applies anytime or just to certain days.

-If the sign indicates that you need to pay, then insert the coins in one of the Sydney parking metres near the kerb.
+If the sign indicates that you need to pay, then insert the money or a credit card in one of the Sydney parking metres near the kerb.
 Place your ticket on the dashboard of your car so that it is visible.

 It is easier and usually free to park in residential suburbs where there is not much business or retail activity.
 You can also park at shopping centres for free for up to 3 hours.

-To get a good understanding of a Sydney road trip, how to apply for a licence, what are the parking rules and much more download the Road users handbook from the RTA website.
+To get a good understanding of a Sydney road trip, how to apply for a licence, what are the parking rules and much more download the Road users handbook from the RMS website.

 Petrol prices vary with a number of factors.
 One of them is the day of the week when you buy.

-Generally in Sydney you can buy cheaper petrol on Thursdays and Fridays.
+Generally you can buy cheaper petrol in Sydney on Thursdays and Fridays.
 Prices can go down by 10 - 20 cents per litre on those days.
 But this is not a rule.
-It used to be on Tuesdays before, so it can change.
+It used to be on Tuesdays before, so things can change.

 The two big supermarkets Woolworth and Coles have their own petrol loyalty programmes.

 If you shop with them you can get 4 cents per litre discount for any purchase of $30 or more.
-So keep your dockets and show them when you purchase petrol at the stations that have an agreement with these retailers.
+So keep your dockets and show them at the checkout of petrol stations which have agreements with these retailers.
+Or get their loyalty cards and swipe them when you buy petrol to get your discount.

 The tolls can apply only going into one direction, such as for example:

 Other tolls are charged in both directions (for example M2, M7, Lane Cove tunnel).
-Increasingly these tolls are electronic so purchase a tag and put it on your windscreen.
+These tolls are electronic so get a tag and stick it to your windscreen.